Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Discussion

-Another important result of our work is that the initial state can be recovered from the entanglement entropy of different spatial intervals (which are on a constant time slice in the frame of observers who have finite boosts with respect to the final equilibrium state) at early times after the quench but not at late times particularly in the regime where the entanglement entropy thermalizes at the speed of light.
-This leads us to pose an interesting question about the scrambling of quantum information in holographic CFTs.
-Specifically, we can ask if the (time dependent) entanglement spectrum of an interval of a fixed finite length $l$ can be used to recover the initial state at arbitrary times after the quench which is fundamentally a unitary process.
-It would be of interest to study the time-dependent Renyi entropies of intervals of fixed lengths during quenches leading to transitions between thermal states with uniform momentum density especially in holographic theories, and examine if the initial state can be recovered from the entanglement spectrum at an arbitrary time after the quench.
-This should give us a way to precisely quantify how hard it is to recover the information of the initial state with the passage of time, i.e. how fast information scrambles and also the associated length scales of scrambling.
+Another important result of our work is that the initial state can be recovered from the entanglement entropy of different spatial intervals (which are on a constant time slice in the frame of observers who have finite boosts with respect to the final equilibrium state) at early times after the quench but not at late times particularly in the regime where the entanglement entropy thermalizes at the speed of light. {This leads us to pose an interesting question about the scrambling of quantum information in holographic CFTs.
+Specifically, we can ask if the (time dependent) entanglement spectrum of various (space-like) intervals of a fixed finite length $l$ can be used to recover the initial state at arbitrary times after the quench which is fundamentally a unitary process.
+It would be interesting to study the time evolution of the Renyi entropies for this purpose as these have more fine grained information about the entanglement spectrum.
+This should give us a way to precisely quantify information scrambling in a subsystem.
+Furthermore, we should also be able to extract how the time-scale of scrambling of information in an interval (subsystem) depends on its length (size).}

 On a related theme, it is possible that Renyi entropies are associated with new types of QNECs which should hold in states of arbitrary CFTs \cite{Lashkari:2018nsl}.
 These Renyi QNECs have been proven for free and super-renormalizable bosons in \cite{Moosa:2020jwt} and fermions in \cite{Roy:2022yzm}.
 The study of evolution of Renyi entropies in quenches can therefore provide stricter versions of generalized Clausius inequalities in relativistic quantum field theories.
 Certainly, a pertinent question is which generalized version(s) of the QNEC give the strictest restrictions on physical processes if such generalizations indeed exist for generic and/or holographic CFTs.